CesarBrz/LLMPE/README.md

 # LLMPE
-Custom Node - LLM Prompt Enhancer for Comfy UI
+## LLM Prompt Enhancer for Comfy UI

 LLMPE is a simple yet powerful custom node for Comfy UI that enhances prompts.
 Using LLMs and a customizable instruction set, LLMPE allows for easily adding details, stylizing and formatting of Text to Image prompts unleashing the power of advanced LLM features like in-context learning.